AckerlyXu/heima/articles/virtual-machines/linux/mac-create-ssh-keys.md

 ```

 ## Use the SSH key pair
 The public key that you place on your Linux VM in Azure is by default stored in `~/.ssh/id_rsa.pub`, unless you changed the location when you created them.
 If you use the [Azure CLI 2.0](https://docs.microsoft.com/cli/azure) to create your VM, specify the location of this public key when you use the [az vm create](https://docs.microsoft.com/cli/azure/vm#create) with the `--ssh-key-path` option.
-If you copy and paste the contents of the public key file to use in the Azure Portal or a Resource Manager template, make sure you don't copy any additional whitespace.
+If you copy and paste the contents of the public key file to use in the Azure portal or a Resource Manager template, make sure you don't copy any additional whitespace.
 For example, if you use OS X, you can pipe the public key file (by default, **~/.ssh/id_rsa.pub**) to **pbcopy** to copy the contents (there are other Linux programs that do the same thing, such as `xclip`).

 [!INCLUDE [azure-cli-2-azurechinacloud-environment-parameter](../../../includes/azure-cli-2-azurechinacloud-environment-parameter.md)]